-This post just covers the basics; more in depth theory of flight, and lots more important beginner pilot information can be found in the training manual by clicking here.
+This post just covers the basics, more in depth theory of flight, and lots more important beginner to intermediate paramotor pilot information can be found in our paramotor pilot’s book of knowledge by clicking here.

 There are two more forces that will affect the paramotor as it’s flying.
 Thrust, which is created by the propeller pushing you along; and the opposing force of drag, that’s trying to pull you back the other way.

 Lift is the result of pressure differences, and it depends on aerofoil shape, air density, angle of attack, and airspeed.

 As a wing moves forward, air is deflected up and over the top of the wing.
 This air has to travel much further than the air that is moving below the wing, therefore it has to travel much faster.

 According to bernoulli’s principle, faster flowing air exerts less pressure than the slower air beneath the wing.
 This pressure difference creates the upwards force of lift.

 A wing must also deflect air downwards, which can be achieved by changing the angle of attack.
 Air under the wing is deflected down, and by the Coandă effect, air above the wing is guided along its surface, and down also.
 Since the air is slowed and deflected by the wing, it pushes the wing up and back, creating lift and drag.
 This is in accordance with newton’s third law of motion.